How Do Websites Store Passwords Securely?

 ecd4615720cd24c455cbf627243737c94cd1539f4c8903d664a36ef4992fbce8

-Each time your password is entered, before calculating the hash, the website adds this unique information — called “salt” — to what you entered.
-As long as no one knows the salting string (or, more commonly, the salting algorithm, which is more complex than just adding a string) there’s no way to reverse engineer a stolen database of password hashes.1
+Each time you enter your password, the website adds this unique information — called “salt” — to what you entered before it calculates the hash.
+As long as no one knows the salting string (or, more commonly, the salting algorithm, which is more complex than just adding a simple string), there’s no way to reverse-engineer a stolen database of password hashes.2

 When to be concerned

-- Unencrypted passwords.
+• Unencrypted passwords.
 This is horrible security because it represents no security.
-Hackers need do no work; the passwords are theirs for the taking.
+Hackers don’t have to work at all; the passwords are theirs for the taking.
 Change your password immediately.

-- Unsalted password hashes.
-This is the “bad” website scenario: the website designers made an attempt, but a poor one.
+• Unsalted password hashes.
+This is the “poor” scenario above: the website designers made an attempt at security, but a poor one.
 Passwords are likely to be compromised in short order.
 Change your password as soon as you can.

-- Salted password hashes.
-This is the “good” scenario.
+• Salted password hashes.
+This is the “good” scenario above.
 When I hear this phrase or its equivalent, I worry much less.
-I’ll change my password, as salting can still be implemented poorly, but I won’t lose sleep if I can’t get to it right away.
+I’ll probably change my password, as salting can still be implemented poorly, but I won’t lose sleep if I can’t get to it right away.
 Hackers aren’t going to get in easily, if at all.

 There’s only one practical approach: assume they’re all horrible.
 Assume your password may someday be compromised.

-In other words: keep doing what I hope you’re already doing.
+That way, if one site gets compromised, your other accounts are not at additional risk.
+In other words, keep doing what I hope you’re already doing.

 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.